-Len was in the middle of a step aerobics class, about ten years ago, when he began experiencing heart palpitations and dizziness.
-The symptoms were odd.
-He and his wife Karen exercised together four or five times per week and he had never had any trouble keeping up with their vigorous routine.
+As Len remembers well, he was in the middle of a step aerobics class when he began experiencing the first signs of trouble: heart palpitations and dizziness.
+The symptoms were odd, as he and his wife Karen would exercise together four or five times per week and he never had any trouble keeping up with their vigorous routine.

 He made an appointment with his family doctor, where an irregular heart beat prompted an urgent visit with a cardiologist.
 There, the evidence of ATTR became more apparent.

 “I had an enlarged heart and thickened walls, so I was referred to a hematologist at Mayo Clinic,” Len says.
 “The first thing he asked me was: ‘is there any family history of amyloidosis?’”

 The answer was yes.
 Len’s mother had both amyloidosis and Alzheimer’s.
 And while the latter seemed to garner more medical attention, Len slowly began to realize the former probably played the biggest role in her declining health before she passed away.
 Further tests confirmed that Len did indeed have hereditary amyloidosis, which was affecting his heart function.
 He learned he had the most common genetic variant of ATTR cardiomyopathy, Val122Ile or V122I.
 Approximately 4% of African Americans carry the V122I variant and Len was one of them.

 Len’s form of the disease is often abbreviated as vATTR-CM, which usually manifests later in life.
 Over time, misfolded proteins accumulate in the heart, causing toxicity and life-threatening damage.
 When he was diagnosed, there was no FDA-approved treatment, which meant that Len would need a heart transplant to survive.